-NapaSan is compared here to the "Utility: Water, Sewage and Other Systems" industry category as reported by the U.S. Bureau of Labor Statistics.
+NapaSan is compared here to the "Local Government - Utility - Water, Sewage and Other Systems" industry category as reported by the U.S. Bureau of Labor Statistics.
 Over the past 10 years, NapaSan's incidence rate has generally been lower or comparable to the national average, with the exception of 2013.
-While the 2016 national data is not available, it is likely that 2016 is higher than the national average.
-The annual number is rated as "watch," but the overall 10-year trend is positive as compared to the national average.
+While the 2017 national data is not available, it is likely that 2017 NapaSan performance is about the same as the national average.
+The annual performance is rated as "watch," as it is higher than the 10-year average but remains comparable to the national average.